QuCompLean/QCLib/README.md

 Quantum gate / circuits are modelled as unitary matrices.
 In addition to general results, these files also contain results for expressing the composition of diagonal unitaries in terms of their diagonals, and of permutation matrices in terms of the permutations they represent.

+There's also a messy file with results on complex numbers on the unit circle as objects of type `unitary ℂ` -- an approach which may or may not be a good idea.

 * `QCLib/Circuit/Gate/Qubit.lean`